 We believe in full and open consultation before major works and improvements are carried out.
-We will, where required, attend tenants and residents and leasehold groups to keep you informed of issues that could affect you.
+We will, where required, attend tenants and residents and leasehold groups to keep you informed of issues which could affect you.

 Under the Commonhold and Leasehold Reform Act 2002, we have a duty to consult with you before we start major repair works and improvements.
-This legislation requires us to consult if a leaseholders contribution is going to be more than £250 or any figure as set in the future by statute.
+This legislation requires us to consult if a leaseholder's contribution is going to be more than £250 or any figure as set in the future by statute.

 - You will be sent a letter informing you of the proposed works and you will be invited to make written observations (within 30 days) if you so choose.
-You may also be asked if you wish to nominate a Contractor to carry out these works and providing they fulfil our criteria, they may be asked to provide a quotation along with Contractors on our approved list.
+You may also be asked if you wish to nominate a contractor to carry out these works and, providing they fulfil our criteria, they may be asked to provide a quotation along with contractors on our approved list.

 - When tender documentation has been received you will be sent a detailed letter of the planned works, who the Contractors will be and the costs involved.
 Again you will be given time (30 days) to make written observations.

 - We will take your comments into consideration and will not begin any work before the end date of the consultation period.
 This date will be stated on all correspondence.

 - Once the works are completed, inspected and we have paid the Contractor, an invoice will be sent for your contribution to the cost.

 - Last Updated: Thursday, 04 January 2018 15:29